hathibelagal-dev/instantpolyglot/docs/eng/Old_English.md

 mīnes gemōtes, sēo þe mec nearwað, wīf wundenlocc.
 Wǣt bið þæt ēage.**

-(The solution to this riddle is "an onion".)
+(The solution to this riddle is “an onion”.)

 These texts showcase various features of Old English, including its complex grammar, distinctive vocabulary, and use of alliteration in poetry.